dalogue1/PicoDVI-N64_PCB/README.md

 The current status of the board I have made is as follows.
 I have created and checked the board many times.
 I have ordered it and will be testing it when it arrives.
+I will post installation photos and instructions when possible.

 It includes everything needed in a PCB that can be ordered from jlcpcb for $2 for five boards.
 The remaining parts in the BOM from Mouser will be about $5 plus shipping.
 The RPi Pico or Pico-W is a separate cost.